Natural stone benchtops are a popular choice that look timeless and elegant in any kitchen.

-With classic stone benchtops, you're looking at between $700 and $2000 per square metre, and that includes installation.
+With classic stone benchtops cost anywhere from $700 to $2000 per square metre, and that includes installation.

-A variation of a stone kitchen benchtop, granite is becoming increasingly popular due to it's hard-wearing surface.
+Granite is a type of natural stone that is becoming increasingly popular due to it's hard-wearing surface.

 In a similar price range to stone, you're looking at $700 right up to $1,700 per square metre for a new granite benchtop, including installation.
-However, custom cutouts to fit sinks can add on another $250 to the bill.
+Custom cutouts to fit sinks can add another $250 onto the bill.

 Remember the good old days, spent at a beach house, up or down the coast?
-Yeh, chances are you saw a lot of timber in the kitchen.
+Chances are you saw a lot of timber in the kitchen.

 Only now are we seeing a resurgence of timber benchtops.
 The natural material coupled with modern finishes has made timber fashionable once again.
 Unfortunately, it will require a bit more maintenance.

 For a typical square slab, including installation and cut outs, the damage is between $550 and $1600 - slightly cheaper than popular stones.

 Anyone familiar with brutalist architecture will know how well concrete can bring a space together.
 Incredibly minimalist and easily manipulated both in shape and colour, concrete is a relatively safe choice.